 Readability & User Experience is crucial in typography in a logo

 The psychology of typography also involves the way people process and read text.
 Readability is a crucial factor to consider when designing a logo.
+Tracking in typography is even more important.
 Directly affecting the user experience.
 If a logo is hard to read or decipher, it can create confusion and frustration.
 Ultimately leading to a negative impression of the brand.

 To ensure that your logo is easily readable, consider factors like font size, kerning, and the complexity of the chosen typeface.
 A highly readable logo will not only be more accessible to a wider audience but also create a positive user experience.
 Fostering a better relationship between the brand and its audience.